INTRODUCTION

 Recycling and Resource Management

-• Continued construction of upgrades to the Recycling Center, which will allow the County to process 100% of the material it generates rather than sending excess material out of state for processing.
+- Sustain safe and reliable operation through upgrades to the Recycling Center, which will allow the County to process 100 percent of the material it generates.

-• Upgrade of the leachate plant at the decommissioned Oaks Landfill which has reached the end of its useful life.
+- Upgrade the leachate plant at the decommissioned Oaks Landfill which has reached the end of its useful life.

 Stormwater Management

-• Installation of new stormwater management facilities and retrofit of old stormwater controls to prevent property damage, improve water quality, and protect habitat.
+- Program funding for installation of new stormwater management facilities and retrofit old stormwater controls to prevent property damage, improve water quality, and protect habitat.

-• Repair of major structures on public and private stormwater facilities accepted into the County's maintenance program.
+- Repair major structures on public and private stormwater facilities accepted into the County's maintenance program.

 Maryland-National Capital Park and Planning Commission

-• Construction and renovation of hard surface trails, including community connections and trail amenities, and adding trail signage.
+- Fund the construction and renovation of hard surface trails, enhancing community connectivity, trail amenities, and signage.

 THRIVING YOUTH AND FAMILIES